The fermion self-energy and damping rate in a hot magnetized plasma: Damping rate

 It is natural to ask how large the spin splitting effects on the quasiparticle damping rate are.
 As we see from Eq.~(\ref{damping-rate-pm}), they are determined by the self-energy functions $\mbox{Im}[\tilde v_{n}]$ and $\mbox{Im}[\tilde m_{n}]$.
 The representative results for both, as functions of the Landau-level index $n$, are shown in Fig.~\ref{2parameters}.
 Each panel displays numerical data for three different temperatures, i.e., $T=200~\mbox{MeV}$ (blue lines), $T=300~\mbox{MeV}$ (green lines), $T=400~\mbox{MeV}$ (red lines), and two different magnetic fields, i.e., $|qB|=(75~\mbox{MeV})^2$ (open circles), $|qB|=(200~\mbox{MeV})^2$ (filled squares).
 The top panels show the results for $p_z=0$, while the bottom panels show the results for $p_z=1000~\mbox{MeV}$.
 Since the imaginary parts of $\tilde{v}_n$ and $\tilde{m}_n$ themselves have no direct physical meaning, there is no need to display more data here.
 However, an interested reader could find a large set of additional data for a wide range of $p_z$ values in the Supplementary Data files \cite{DataFiles:2024}.

 Let us now turn to the spin-splitting effects on the damping rates.
 Two sets of representative results are shown in Fig.~\ref{fig.DampingRates-pm}.
-We display the rates for three different temperatures but only one (largest) value of the magnetic field, $|qB|=(200~\mbox{MeV})^2$.
-Even for this strong field, the effect of spin splitting is relatively small.
-Quantitatively, the difference between the spin-split rates does not exceed about $8\%$ of the average rate in the whole range of model parameters that we explored.
-We verified that the same remains true for the weaker magnetic fields as well.
+We display the difference between the rates of the spin up and down states as functions of the Landau-level index $n$.
+The two panels display the results for the same (smallest) value of the magnetic field, $|qB|=(75~\mbox{MeV})^2$ but two different longitudinal momenta, $p_z=0$ (left panel) and $p_z=1000~\mbox{MeV}$ (right panel).
+The data for three different temperatures are represented by different colors.
+By comparing the magnitude of spin splitting with the average damping rates in Fig.~\ref{fig.DampingRate-units-of-mPi}, we see that the effect of spin splitting is really small.
+The same is true for other values of the magnetic field.
+Quantitatively, a typical difference between the rates of the spin up and down states is of the order of a few percent of the average rate or less.
+However, it may reach up to about $10\%$ in low-lying Landau levels at small longitudinal momenta.
+In general, we find that the relative spin splitting decreases with increasing of the magnetic field.
 Therefore, one can argue that, for most purposes, it is sufficient to use the spin-averaged damping rate, $\Gamma_{n}^{\rm (ave)} \equiv (\Gamma_n^{(+)}+\Gamma_n^{(-)})/2$, which was investigated in detail in the previous subsection.
 This argument can be further reinforced by the observation that systematic uncertainties of the one-loop approximation used in the study are probably larger than the effects of spin splitting.

 In conclusion of this section, let us emphasize that the spin splitting is a qualitatively new feature that can play an important role in strongly magnetized plasmas.
 While the differences between the damping rates for spin-split states in each Landau level remain quantitatively small, they may affect some spin physics phenomena, chiral magnetic or chiral separation effects.
 In this connection, it should be emphasized that not only the imaginary parts of the Landau-level energies but also their real parts will be spin split.
 While we did not calculate the latter, such a conclusion is supported by the general expression for the self-energy derived.